Haruki Nakamura

-Haruki Robert Nakamura (born April 18, 1986) is a former American football safety who was drafted by the Baltimore Ravens in the sixth round of the 2008 NFL Draft.
+Haruki Robert Nakamura (born April 18, 1986) is an American former professional football safety who was selected by the Baltimore Ravens in the sixth round of the 2008 NFL draft.
 He played college football for the University of Cincinnati.

 Early life

 Nakamura's parents, Karen and Ryozo, were each competitive in international judo competitions.
 His Irish American mother is a fourth-degree black belt and his late Japanese father Ryozo was an eighth-degree black belt.
 His brothers Mako and Yoshi were each international judo champions.
 Yoshi was a two-time Ohio state wrestling champion and also competed in the U.S. Olympic Trials.
 Nakamura's sister, Kimi, was a national champion in judo and played college volleyball at the University of Cincinnati.
 Brother Mako is also an international hat model.
 Brother Yoshi has also been cast in two feature films, Foxcatcher and The Wolf of Wall Street.

 Nakamura attended St. Edward High School, an all-boys Catholic high school on Cleveland's west side.
 He played football as both a wide receiver and defensive back.
 In 2003, he was instrumental in the team's runner-up finish in the Ohio Division I "big school" playoffs.
 He earned second-team "All-Ohio" honors as a defensive back his senior season.
 He graduated in 2004.

 He attended the University of Cincinnati, where he majored in criminal justice.
 He played college football for the Bearcats, playing free safety and on special teams, eventually earning first-team "All-Big East" honors.